The Best Natural Supplements for Anxiety

 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

-As usual: I am NOT a doctor, and I am not formally educated on mental illness.
+As usual: I am NOT a doctor, and I am not formally educated on mental illness or natural supplements for anxiety.
 You should see a doctor to learn about your options.
-I am not suggesting you take any of the supplements I mention in the following post.
+I am not suggesting you SHOULD take any of the supplements for anxiety I mention in the following post.
 I am suggesting you research them and decide with your doctor if they are a good idea for you.

-This isn’t to fuel the fire in the “anti-medication debate“
+This isn’t meant to fuel the fire in the “anti-medication debate“

 I can’t write this series without telling you about them, because I believe they have played a huge part in getting my anxiety under control.